 He surmised that the battle against wrong could only be won without violence or bloodshed.
 If man would stand firm in truth, mountains could be moved – “The battle is in our hands.
 And we can answer with creative nonviolence the call to higher ground to which the new directions of our struggle summons us…truth crushed to earth will rise again.”
 (MLK, March 25, 1965)

 Martin Luther King Jr. dreamed of a better world, a better America, a better man.
 In his dream the world loved God and every man that God created.
 “I have a dream that one day every valley shall be exalted, and every hill and mountain shall be made low, the rough places will be made plain, and the crooked places will be made straight; “and the glory of the Lord shall be revealed and all flesh shall see it together.”( Isaiah 40:4-5)

 In this present day full of violence, hatred, and terror, a little love goes a long way – and a lot of love could solve many injustices and inequalities.
 “I have decided to love.
 If you are seeking the highest good, I think you can find it through love.
 And the beautiful thing is that we are moving against wrong when we do it, because John was right, God is love.
 He who hates does not know God, but he who has love has the key that unlocks the door to the meaning of ultimate reality.”
 (MLK, Aug.
 16, 1967)

 So on the day set aside to celebrate Dr. Martin Luther King Jr., how best to honor him then by applying what he preached so fervently – love for God and love for one another.
-Love (and kindness) can make a world of difference and together we can make the world different.
+Love can make a world of difference; and together, we can make the world different.